pscedu/psc-wpdocs/neocortex/data-management.md

 **sftp**

 sftp file transfer is also supported.
-For more details, please visit the [Transerring files section of the Bridges-2 User Guide](https://www.psc.edu/resources/bridges-2/user-guide/#transferring-files).
+For more details, please visit https://www.psc.edu/resources/bridges-2/user-guide/#transferring-files.